Our Process

 It is like a clear and simple map that shows us a problem we want to solve.
 It’s a way to describe a challenge we’re facing.
 Imagine you have a puzzle, and the problem statement is like saying, “Here’s the puzzle, and we want to figure out how to put all the pieces together.”

 This helps us understand the problem better.
-It tells us what the problem is, sets some rules about what’s part of the problem, explains why we should care about it, and says what we want to achieve by solving it.
-So, a problem statement is like our guide to fix something that’s tricky or puzzling.
+It tells us the problem, sets some rules about what’s part of it, explains why we should care about it, and says what we want to achieve by solving it.
+So, a problem statement is like our guide to fixing something tricky or puzzling.

 Please check also on Rhetorical Analysis Essay Writing